 Positano Center

-The ideal spot to begin a Positano itinerary or to spend just 1 day in Positano, is by wandering through the town’s enchanting center.
+The ideal spot to begin is by wandering through the town’s enchanting center.
 With a town such as Positano, built into the steep hillsides overlooking the Mediterranean, you’re guaranteed just as idyllic streets, shops, restaurants, and cafes.

 Church of Santa Maria Assunta